mehari123/usesr-management-system-assignment/README.md

 To navigate between pages, simply click on the links in the navigation menu at the top of each page.

-I hope this helps!
-Let me know if you have any further questions.

-Sure, here's a step-by-step guide on how to configure your `php.ini` file, `sendmail.ini` file, and Gmail account to send email using PHP:
+when you add a user it sends email to the addes email but you should configure as the below your server configuration files. unless it willn't work

 ## Configure php.ini File